A single-field-period quasi-isodynamic stellarator: Results

-To create a plasma boundary, we chose the radial near-axis coordinate as $r=1/9$, which leads to a calculated minor and major radius of Aminor\_p = 0.125 and Rmajor\_p = 0.993, respectively, according to the corresponding VMEC output parameters, leading to an aspect ratio of $\epsilon$ = 7.944.
-Such boundary can be seen in \cref{fig:3d_config}, while the magnetic field and the magnetic axis can be seen in \cref{fig:elements}.
-While the axis shape is similar to the one found in \citet{Plunk2019}, namely a racetrack oval with the points of vanishing curvature at the middle of each straight section and the surfaces resemble a M\"obius strip, there is no sudden twist near the region of maximum field strength.
+To create a plasma boundary, we chose the radial near-axis coordinate as $r=1/9$, which leads to a calculated minor and major radius of Aminor\_p = 0.125 {(corresponding VMEC output parameter)} and Rmajor\_p = 0.993 {(corresponding VMEC output parameter)}, respectively, leading to an aspect ratio of $\epsilon$ = 7.944. {The resulting} boundary can be seen in \cref{fig:3d_config}, while the magnetic field and the magnetic axis can be seen in \cref{fig:elements}.
+While the axis shape is similar to the one found in \citet{Plunk2019}, namely a racetrack oval with the points of vanishing curvature at the middle of each straight section and the surfaces resemble a {twisted strip}, there is no sudden twist near the region of maximum field strength.
 This results not only in better convergence of the VMEC code at lower aspect ratios, but has a practical consequence of simplifying the coil shapes needed to produce such a configuration.
 As is evident from \cref{fig:elements}, not all contours of $|\mathbf B|$ close poloidally, but as we shall see below, the neoclassical transport is nevertheless very small.

 We then use this boundary shape as input to VMEC, a magnetic field equilibrium code.
 VMEC uses an inverse moment method where the cylindrical coordinates $R$ (radial) and $Z$ (vertical) are expanded in a double Fourier series involving a poloidal angle and the cylindrical toroidal angle.
 The resulting rotational transform profile is shown in Fig. \ref{fig:BOOZ_xform_contours} (top left).
-The rotational transform predicted by the near-axis expansion is $\iota=0.680$ while VMEC finds a relatively linear rotational transform with an on-axis value of $\iota=0.671$ and a value of $\iota=0.685$ at the edge.
+The rotational transform predicted by the near-axis expansion is $\iota=0.680$ while VMEC finds a relatively linear rotational transform with an on-axis value of $\iota=0.671$ and a value of $\iota=0.685$ at the edge. {We note that, while the rotational transform from the near-axis expansion is fixed to the on-axis value in Fig. \ref{fig:BOOZ_xform_contours}, the inclusion of magnetic shear is possible by performing an expansion to third order as shown in \citet{Rodriguez2022}.}